About

 Marisa Mazria Katz @MarisaMazriaK

 Marisa is a New York-based writer who has covered culture and politics in cities that include Casablanca, Kabul, Port-au-Prince and Istanbul.
 Her work has been featured in several publications, such as the Wall Street Journal, Financial Times, Time, Vogue and the New York Times.
-In addition to her writing, she runs a U.S. State Department-sponsored program in Casablanca that teaches journalism and blogging to marginalized youth.
+In addition to her writing, she ran a U.S. State Department-sponsored program in Casablanca that taught journalism and blogging to at-risk youth for four years.

 Marisa graduated from New York University’s Tisch School of the Arts in 1998 with a BFA in Film and Television and in Drama.
 She has worked on several documentaries and television shows, including Channel 4′s The Shooting of Thomas Hurndall, a docudrama that detailed the killing of a peace activist by an Israeli army sniper; HBO’s By The People: The Election of Barack Obama; and DreamWorks’ Spin City.